Docker Export and Migration

 |

-The corresponding command to read with docker save
+The corresponding read command for docker save

 is docker load